 See which Southwest points qualify for the Companion Pass on my Southwest Companion Pass overview.

 9. If Southwest denies my application, are my chances of earning the pass over?

 No, don’t give up!
 If you are denied, call the Chase reconsideration line and read my post on how to prepare.
 Most people are denied because they apply for multiple Chase cards too closely.

 I was denied for the business card, but when I called, they simply needed some additional paperwork to verify the business.
 I’m glad I called!!

 You can also request to close an existing card or move credit around to allow you to hold a new card if they do not want to extend you additional credit.

-That said, both of my Southwest Companion Passes were earned in December — better to have earned it than not!
+That said, all four of my Southwest Companion Passes were earned in December — better to have earned it than not!
 At least each was good for a year!

-I earned mine this way first because I had to wait until a mortgage application was complete in September and second I was literally surprised at the end of the year with a pass for the following year by referral points that came in all of a sudden!
+I earned mine this way first, because I had to wait until a mortgage application was complete in September and the second I was literally surprised at the end of the year with a pass for the following year by referral points that came in all of a sudden!

 Here is a timeframe/calendar I have laid out to help you with timing your Southwest Companion Pass.